No-nonsense estate replaces Legacy Tourer

 Its cabin, while improved, is also roundly out-styled by competitors’ even if it does feel like it’ll survive a nuclear war.
 We loved the STI-derived front seats, though.

 So the Subaru Levorg Sport Tourer is a no-nonsense estate with a set of very specific talents.
-For a more in-depth look at this estate’s attributes, read on for our comprehensive evaluation.
+It handles well, feels nicely made, and is a pleasant place in which to spend time.